 There are basically two steps to making sure hot, stale air stays outside:

 The first step is to close up all the tiny holes and gaps in your house.
-You probably don’t think much about the holes in your house, but if your house is like most in the U.S., it’s got a bunch—especially in the attic and around the foundation.
+If your house is like most in the US, it’s got a bunch of air leaks—especially in the attic and around the foundation.
 This process of closing these gaps is called air sealing, and it’s a game-changer for ensuring your house’s thermal boundary does its job.

 - Have insulation that’s aged-out of its effectiveness and broken down over time